mp-se/gravitymon-ble/README.md

 With this alternative option one can send up to 512 bytes of data which is would fit most of the data in the iSpindle dataformat.
 The format will be customizable in the editor.

-The gravitymon BLE sender will support 4 modes:
+The Gravitymon BLE sender will support 4 modes:

 * Tilt (iBeacon broadcast with Gravity + Temperature)
 * Tilt PRO (iBeacon broadcast with Gravity + Temperature, higher accuracy)